Conformal blocks and cohomology in genus 0: Key Lemmas

-The degree of $f$ is atleast the degree of $h$, so if $h\neq 0$ we are done.
-In this case, ~\eqref{chik} with $u_1=u_2=c$ (note that if $f$ vanishes on $u_1=u_2$ then it vanishes on all $3$ of the $u$ diagonals to order two and is hence of degree at least $6$)
+In the case $h=0$, consider ~\eqref{chik} with $u_1=u_2=c$.
+Note that if $f$ vanishes on $u_1=u_2$ then it vanishes on all $3$ of the $u$ diagonals to order two and is hence of degree at least $6$.
+So we get the following: where $D\neq 0$.

-Now, the right hand side vanishes for $t_1=c$, so $D$ is divisible by $(c-t_1)(c-t_2)(c-t_3)$, and hence degree of $f$ is at least five. \end{proof}
+Since by hypothesis, $f$ vanishes of diagonal of the form $u_1=u_2=t_1$ (two $u$'s and one $t$) we get that the right hand side vanishes for $t_1=c$, so $D$ is divisible by $(c-t_1)(c-t_2)(c-t_3)$, and hence the degree of $f$ is at least five. \end{proof}